na-na-hi/renget/archive/creamsan.md

 **And done.**

-You'll know it's working if you get an initialization message when you select one of my scripted cards.
+You'll know it's working when you get an initialization message when you select one of my scripted cards.
 You may notice a new Send button in the input field.
 Use the **QR Send button (green) for scripted inputs**, and use the **normal Send button (yellow) for normal inputs**.
 For example, with Ms. Keyes' card, use the QR Send button when you want to automatically append your time and grade, and use the normal Send button when the test is over and you want to interact normally.
 I would recommend using QR Send all the time though.